Can Dogs Eat Nuts? 11 Most Popular Nuts for Dogs

 Double-check the peanut butter’s ingredients list.
 It should be free of xylitol, which is a sugar substitute that is extremely poisonous to dogs.

-can dogs eat pine almonds
+4. Can dogs eat pine nuts?

 Almonds are high in fat, so they are unhealthy for dogs.
 They can cause stomach irritation and digestive upset.
 In serious cases, pancreatitis, which is characterized by inflammation of the pancreas, may occur.